jamiew/google-alarm/README.md

 when you are using Google products directly (Gmail, google.com, etc).
 All of these send data about you & your browsing habits back to Google.

+Available for Firefox, Chrome and Safari.
+Visit <http://jamiedubs.com/googlealarm> to download.

 Code
 ----